Should I Hire a Remodeling General Contractor?

 Engineers

 Suppose your construction project requires substantial framing and structural modifications to hold new roof loads.
-In that case, you will need an engineer who will calculate these new stress loads.
-A good engineer will find the best solutions and back them up with his certification and stamp.
+In that case, you will need an engineer to calculate these new stress loads.
+A sound engineer will find the best solutions and back them up with his certification and stamp.

-A good remodel contractor will have a good engineer who makes good decisions and will add value to the project and not spend resources that are not needed.
+A good remodel contractor will have a good engineer who makes good decisions, adds value to the project, and does not waste resources.

 Architects